 What’s more, the flexibility of the cloud platform means organisations can easily increase or decrease their numbers of virtual machines, the amount of RAM and hard disk storage on demand as their business needs change in the future.

 Citrix relies on the soon-to-be-unsupported App-V as an application delivery mechanism, and it’s yet to be seen what Citrix will do about this.

-While many organisations have the required IT skills in-house to set up Windows Virtual Desktop, the process isn’t without its challenges.
+While many organisations have the required IT skills in-house to set up Azure Virtual Desktop, the process isn’t without its challenges.
 Setting up the platform itself isn’t complicated, but preparing desktop images and delivering apps can be.

 Preparing Desktop Images

 The process of preparing the desktop images to deliver to virtualised machines can be incredibly time-consuming.
-IT teams need to be able to use Microsoft Sysprep to prepare each Windows installation and capture a customised image.
+IT teams need to be able to use Microsoft Sysprep to prepare each Azure installation and capture a customised image.